 Glass lock cases from GRIFFWERK are equipped with a special whisper latch that softens the stop of the latch in the door plate.
 Any stop can cause the glass to vibrate and generate unpleasant, clanging noises.

 Tips for frames

 Sound can penetrate through the smallest gaps.
-Therefore, frames and hinged doors must be matched to each other.
+Therefore, door frames and revolving doors must be matched to each other.

 What is a frame?